matiasagnolin/caravelo-test/README.md

 1. A user was already created for you inside Caravelo's GitLab
 2. refactor-1 repo has already been forked into this space `recruitment/candidates/${your-username}`
+3. Analyze the code, take your time to understand why is it a low quality solution
-3. Commit & push your changes to this repository
+4. Commit & push your changes
-4. Notify to Caravelo's HR contact when done
+5. Notify to Caravelo's HR contact when you are done, via email

 ---